by Lawrence Wilson, MD

 4. If you cannot afford a sauna, then at least use a red heat lamp daily on your abdomen and back.
 Click here to read about single lamp therapy.

-near infrared light sauna offers wonderful benefits not available in a traditional
+near infrared light sauna offers wonderful benefits not available in a

-energy and other beneficial frequencies.
+near-infrared healing energy and other beneficial frequencies.

 If you already own a traditional sauna or a far infrared sauna and wish to convert it by adding the infrared heat lamps, this can be done in most cases.
 There are a few requirements and a few cautions.

 1.Your sauna needs to be close to or greater than 48 inches long in one dimension.
 This way you will be sure to be able to sit far enough away from the lamps for comfort.
 You could make a hole in the wall of the sauna and recess the lamps, but this is much harder and may not work well.

 2. We recommend modifying the bench arrangement in a